 through the chainlink to touch the glass and, as it

 seemed, if the dog could lick his fingers through all that separated them, she

 “Made a wrong turn!
 Thought I could drive straight through Kravjak’s before another turn against Giga-Plex, but the door’s too small.
 Howza goin’, migos?
 Hable Ingles?”

 “Sure.
 Hey, you got chains with that thing?”
 Iggy asked, “…I wanna pull this fence off, break my girlfriend outa the store…”

 “You sure?”
 Bill frowned.
 “There’s some mean fuckin’ dogs back there…”

 “Brunhilde and I understand each other…” de la Rosa declared.

 “Hey, if it rocks your world!
-Tho’ excusa me not hangin’ around…” Bill added…
+Tho’ excusa me not hangin’ round…” Bill added…

 He removed some chains from the trunk of the Buick, attached them to the front of the car, then to the fence protecting the Kennels.
-Backing up slowly, the weak metal groaned, then snapped off… the entire fence came away, rattling down the corridor as Bill turned the corner, narrowly missing three cats who’d wandered across the Mall from the already violated Petworld to check out their surroundings.
+Backing up slowly, the weak metal groaned, then snapped off… the entire fence came away, rattling down the corridor as Bill turned the corner, narrowly missing three cats who’d wandered across the Mall from the already violated Petworld to check out their surroundings, the funny-looking… and, as it had turned out, funny-tasting rats.
 Iggy busted open the glass door with a trashcan, then unlocked and opened it.